-For those of you who aren’t quite familiar with Christianity, it is the one walk of faith set apart from all other religions where you don’t have to do anything to receive God’s love; rather, it is freely offered.
+For those of you who aren’t quite familiar with Christianity, it is the one walk of faith which doesn’t require our acts receive God’s love; rather, it is freely offered.
 It is in accepting His love that changes us.
-Relationship with Jesus is a relationship involving the soul.
-Though there have been some notable physical experiences with Jesus, they are referred to as starting from inside and working their way to the surface—such as being embraced “as if the Lord hugged me”, or “like the Lord caressing my face”.
-The Lord shines His light upon us—and by the “light”, I am referring to the truth that Jesus is the Light of Heaven.
-So, if you understand that and use the metaphor from Heaven as a reality in our Earthly experiences, the light of Christ shining on us is His presence with us, and we can feel that presence in our hearts, our souls, and—when we’re most in touch with His voice and His presence, even a form of physical touch unlike any other you’ve ever experienced by another living being.
+Relationship with Jesus is even more spiritual than it is corporeal.
+The Lord shines His light upon us—and by the “light,” I am referring to the way Jesus is the Light of Heaven (Revelation 21:23).
+So, if you understand that, then the light of Christ shining on us is His presence with us.
+When we’re in tune with Him, we can feel His presence in our hearts and souls, an experience so powerful as to feel as though it is physical touch; but unlike any we’ve ever experienced from another person.

 Having experienced 22 years of atheism and misunderstanding Jesus, I also experienced heavy pains of worthlessness, meaninglessness, and anger towards life.
-Some people respond to the world and its unexplainable circumstances, when cornered by the question of the existence of the supernatural–with the last resort excuse that the universe is a enormous constitutive mass of thoughts and feelings, and therefore God is just the total sum of peace, love, and happiness—which is one way to explain paganism, or even pantheism.
-Pagans don’t worship Jesus, but they won’t worship God, either, so they combine various random elements of different religions to create one “safe” religion—still denuded of Jesus or God—but without complete disbelief in everything supernatural or spiritual, considering themselves safe from the accusations of closed-mindedness.
+Some people respond to the world and its unexplainable circumstances when cornered by the question of belief in the supernatural.
+For the sake of not giving the thought any significant consideration, some people excuse the universe away as an enormous, constitutive mass of matter; that God is just the metaphysical sum of peace, love, and happiness (an impersonal Higher Power)—which is, to paraphrase, similar to explaining Pantheism.

-I explain about solitary confinement and disbelief to give you the picture of me living in disbelief for most of my life, including the most traumatic time period of experiencing life after my parent’s divorced— shattering most of everything familiar in my life.
-After living in that, the one thing I had left was curiosity to get me to tomorrow.
-Why live tomorrow?
-Why not just die today?
-My thoughts would taunt me day in and day out, hanging onto the fear that if I was wrong, then I would go to Hell and burn forever.
-Curiosity may have been the key to keeping me alive, from a secular point of view, but I look back on my time before finding my faith and I realize now that God was hanging onto me, desperately hoping I would not give in to the temptations of the enemy telling me to take my own life.
-God allowed the trauma of my parents’ divorce to give me a more complex reason to need Him as the Source of strength in life.
-God knew I needed Him above all else, and that the way to my heart was pulling out the floor from beneath me, having me in what seemed like a free fall position for long enough to desire nothing but Him.
-That free fall period were my atheistic years post divorce.
-When I finally reached the point where I became desperate for a purpose beyond death, Jesus became the only thing left I could see.
-I reached out for Him when I was 22, and He immediately took my plea for help.
+After the initial shockwave of the misery in my teens, the one thing I felt I had left was curiosity.
+My thoughts would taunt me day in and day out, clinging fragilely to the fear that if I was wrong about anything, I would go to Hell and burn forever.
+Curiosity may have been the key to keeping me alive, but I look back on my time before finding my faith and I realize now that God was the hand taking mine from taking my life.
+God allowed my trauma to enable more complex reason to need Him as the Source of strength in life.
+God knew I needed Him above everything, that getting my attention would mean pulling out the floor from beneath me.
+When I finally reached the desperation for a purpose beyond death, Jesus was only thing left for me to see.
+I reached out for Him when I was 22, and He immediately met me in that space.

-The process of becoming a believer wasn’t exactly overnight—it took me a couple of years of asking questions and experiencing the devotion of others’ praying for me in faith, as well as seeing the differences in my life as I started trying to believe.
+The process of becoming a believer wasn’t exactly overnight—it took me a several years of asking questions and experiencing the devotion of others’ praying for me in faith before my personal faith became stronger.
 One of the most notable examples was something I wrote about in my post, “Paving the Way For Trusting God: Part 2” where God provided rent when I was about to be evicted from my living situation.
 That was just one example, but simply nothing else could explain what happened to me.
-Obviously a person put the money where I found it, but God inspired that person to do it because there was no one else who even knew I couldn’t afford rent.
-God spoke to someone and they followed through.
-That is one of the most obvious examples of Christ acting in my life, other than fantastic friendships and people supporting me through the faith while directing me back to Christ when they did.
-Over time, Christ became much more real, and far from just a one-dimensional character in an old book from millenniums past.
+That is one of the most obvious examples of Christ acting in my life, other than fantastic friendships and people supporting me in my faith and directing me back to Christ.
+Over time, Christ has become much more real; far from just a one-dimensional character in an old book from millenniums past.

-No, Jesus is real.
-He is real to me, and millions of others.
+Jesus is real to me, and millions of others.
 He can be real to you if you’ll accept Him into your heart.
-Just say a prayer and He will show Himself in a way unique to you and your relationship with Him.
+Just say a prayer and He will show Himself in a way unique to you.

 I love ending posts with prayers.
 If you aren’t sure where to start, try praying like this:

 “God, I don’t know if You’re real.
-But if You are, please speak to me.
+Please speak to me.
 Show me who You are.
-I want to know You and I want to receive Your love for me.
-I am sorry I’ve neglected trying to know You, and I want to try that now.
-Please meet me where I am and show Yourself in my life and in my heart here, today, now.
+I want to know You and I want to receive Your love.
+I’m sorry I’ve neglected trying to know You, and I want to try that now.
+Please meet me where I am and show Yourself in my life and in my heart here, now.
 In Jesus name I pray and ask this.
 Amen.”

 Now let Him speak into your life.
-I pray you would recognize Him above all else.
+I pray you would come to recognize Him.
 If you would like to share your experience, please do so!
 I have a contact form from the Menu option on my homepage.
 I’d love to hear how Jesus is speaking to you.